-- + indicates course has prerequisites and/or corequisites. - ++ indicates any module.
+- + indicates course has prerequisites and/or corequisites. - ++ indicates any module/suffixed courses.

-Students pursuing Track I, Fire Operations, OR

-Track II, Advanced Emergency Medical Technology-Paramedic, may be required to complete a program entrance exam as appropriate OR

-Permission of Program Director
+Students pursuing Track I Fire Operations OR Track II Paramedicine may be required to complete a program entrance exam as appropriate OR Permission of Program Director equivalent (0)OR